-Paeonia lactiflora "Gloire de Charles Gombault".
-A lovely scented variety, with multiple side buds and a perfect bomb form.
-The heart of the flowers consists of numerous cream and pink petals creating a perfect dome shape.
-Guard petals are a deep pink.
+Paeonia lactiflora 'Gloire de Charles Gombault'.
+A lovely scented variety, with multiple side buds and a perfect bomb shape.
+The heart of the flower consists of numerous cream and pink petals creating a perfect dome shape.
+The guard petals are a deep pink.
 The dark green foliage is healthy and the long stems are strong.
-Together they and bring a floriferous tribute to Charles Gombault.
+Together they are a floral tribute to Charles Gombault.

-The name Gloire de Charles Gombault always puzzled me, because the records show that Charles Gombault was also the hybridizer in 1866.
-To be introduced by Auguste Dessert in 1896 and officially registered with the APS in 1928.
+The name Gloire de Charles Gombault has always puzzled me, because the records show that Charles Gombault was also the hybridiser.
+It was introduced by Auguste Dessert in 1896 and officially registered with the "American Peony Society" in 1928.

-Stepping back in time one Charles Gombault stands out.
-His father is a glazier painter and is mother a seamstress merchant.
-He is born in the rue de l’Horloge à Dinan, a quaint merchant street in the city of Dinan in Brittany France.
-As a young man of 18 he enlists in the army in 1866 and makes it thru the ranks to sergeant.
-In 1870 war is declared on France.
-After a fierce battle he is captured and taken prison.
-He evades twice but gets captured at the last minute.
-After a scuffle with his guards while back in prison he is sentenced to death given the chance to write a last letter to his parents at the age of twenty-three.
+Stepping back in time a Charles Gombault stands out.
+His father was a glazier painter and his mother a seamstress merchant.
+He was born in the rue de l’Horloge à Dinan, a quaint merchants' street in the town of Dinan in Brittany France.
+As a young man of 18 he enlisted in the army in 1866 and and rose through the ranks to become a sergeant.
+In 1870, war was declared against France.
+After a fierce battle, he was captured and imprisoned.
+He escaped twice but was caught at the last minute.
+After a scuffle with his guards in prison, he was sentenced to death at the age of twenty-three, given the chance to write a last letter to his parents.

 - Colour palette